 Don’t forget to choose the appropriate domain name extension.
 The general practice is to go with the .com TLD, which is common for commercial websites.
 The price starts from $8.99/year.
 Opt for country code top-level domain, if you want to target a specific market.
 For example, if your business operates in the United States, registering a .us domain would be a good idea.

 There are also domain name extensions made for specific types of websites.
-For instance, .tech is excellent for tech-related businesses or projects, and .shop domains are often used for online stores.
+For instance, a .tech domain is excellent for tech-related businesses or projects, and .shop domains are often used for online stores.

 4. Select a Website Theme That Aligns With Your Purpose

 Having chosen a website platform and a domain name, the next step when learning how to design a website is to pick a theme or a template.